burespe1/semantic-dictionary/drafts/DR_EU_2024-490/historic-travel-and-traffic-data-on-delays-for-scheduled-transport-and-transport-on-demand-where-relevant.md

 subcategory: Historic travel and traffic data on delays
 ---

-**Historic travel and traffic data on delays – _for scheduled transport and transport on demand where relevant_**

 >Delay: A description of deviations from the public transport timetable.
 <table style="font-size: smaller; width: 100%;">
     <tr>
         <th colspan="2" style="text-align: left;">Correspondence with Transmodel/OpRa</th>